shane-kerr/ripe-542bis/README.md

 WG chairs are expected to:

-* Solicit relevant presentations for the WG session
+* Solicit relevant content for the WG session
 * Post a draft agenda for their WG session (at least 2-3 weeks before a RIPE Meeting where possible)
 * Lead the WG session and encourage active participation